 G890 finishes the defined contour area in one pass.
-The reference to the contour to be machined can be transferred in the cycle parameters, or the contour can be defined directly after the cycle call (see "Working with contour-based cycles" on page 262).
+The reference to the contour to be machined can be transferred in the cycle parameters, or the contour can be defined directly after the cycle call (see "Working with contour-based cycles" on page 270).
 The contour to be machined can contain various valleys.
 If required, the area to be machined is divided into several sections.

 - ID Auxiliary contour-ID number of the contour to be machined

 - NS Starting block number (beginning of contour section)

 - NE End block number (end of contour section)

 - NE not programmed: The contour element NS is machined in the direction of contour definition.

 - NS=NE programmed: The contour element NS is machined opposite to the direction of contour definition.

 - E Plunging behavior

 - E=0: Descending contours are not machined

 - E>0: Plunging feed rate

 - No input: Descending contours are machined at programmed feed rate

-- V Identifier start/end (default: 0) A chamfer/rounding arc is machined:
+- Identifier beginning/end (default: 0).
+A chamfer/rounding arc is machined:

 - 0: At beginning and end

 - 1: At beginning

 - 2: At end

 - 3: No machining

-- 4: Chamfer/rounding arc is machined-not the basic element (prerequisite: Contour section with one element)
+- 4: Chamfer/rounding arc is machined-not the basic element (prerequisite: contour section with one element)

 - Q Type of approach (default: 0)

-- 0: Automatic selection-the Control checks:
+- 0: Automatic selection-the Steuerung checks:

 - Diagonal approach

 - First X, then Z direction

 - Equidistant around the barrier

 - Omission of the first contour elements if the starting position is inaccessible

 - 1: First X, then Z direction

 - 2: First Z, then X direction

 - 3: No approach-tool is located near the starting point of the contour area.

 - H Type of retraction (default: 3).
 Tool backs off at 45° against the machining direction and moves as follows to the position I, K: - 0: Diagonal - 1: First X, then Z direction - 2: First Z, then X direction - 3: Stops at safety clearance - 4: No retraction motion-tool remains on the end coordinate - 5: Diagonally to the tool position before the cycle call - 6: First in X, then in Z to the tool position before the cycle call - 7: First in Z, then in X to the tool position before the cycle call - X Cutting limit (diameter value)-(default: no cutting limit) - Z Cutting limit (default: no cutting limit) - D Omit elements (default: 1).
-Use the omit codes listed in the table at right to omit individual elements, or the omit codes listed in the table at the lower right to skip execution of recesses, undercuts and relief turns. - I End point that is approached at the end of the cycle (diameter value) - K End point that is approached at the end of the cycle - O Feed rate reduction for circular elements (default: 0) - 0: Feed rate reduction is active - 1: No feed rate reduction - U Cycle type-Required for generating the contour from the G80 parameters. (default: 0) - 0: Standard contour (longitudinal or transverse), recessing contour or ICP contour - 1: Linear path without/with return - 2: Circular arc CW, without/with return - 3: Circular arc CCW, without/with return - 4: Chamfer without/with return - 5: Rounding arc without/with return - B Tool-tip radius compensation (default: 0) - 0: Automatic determination - 1: To the left of the contour - 2: To the right of the contour
+Use the omit codes listed in the table at right to omit individual elements, or the omit codes listed in the table at the lower right to skip execution of recesses, undercuts and relief turns. - I End point that is approached at the end of the cycle (diameter value) - K End point that is approached at the end of the cycle - O Feed rate reduction for circular elements (default: 0) - 0: Feed rate reduction is active - 1: No feed rate reduction - U Cycle type-Required for generating the contour from the G80 parameters.
+(Default: 0) - 0: Standard contour (longitudinal or transverse), recessing contour or ICP contour - 1: Linear path without/with return - 2: Circular arc CW, without/with return - 3: Circular arc CCW, without/with return - 4: Chamfer without/with return - 5: Rounding arc without/with return - B Tool-tip radius compensation (default: 0) - 0: Automatic determination - 1: To the left of the contour - 2: To the right of the contour - 3: Automatic determination without taking the tool angle into account - 4: To the left of the contour without taking the tool angle into account - 5: To the right of the contour without taking the tool angle into account edit\Ori1\g890_ICP-5.png